rane-ai/rane-ai.github.io/_posts/2022-06-07-rotations.markdown

   <em>Manifold, M, Inspired by [1]</em>
 </p>

 At a high level, rotation matrices are said to exist on an abstract mathematical object known as a *manifold*.
 This can be thought of as a smooth, everywhere differentiable, surface.
 This manifold is not a vector space.
 However, *locally*, over a small area, the tangent (hyper) plane, $$T_xM$$, resembles a vector space of angular velocities - see sketch.
-An commonly used example to visualise this, is to consider the earth which, *globally*, is a sphere but *locally* is well approximated as being planar.
+A commonly used example to visualise this, is to consider the earth which, *globally*, is a sphere but *locally* is well approximated as being planar.
 Quaternions are another parameterisation of SO(3) and have their own tangent plane representation.
-However since optimising w.r.t. a quaternion is clearer - the remainder of this post will focus on rotation matrices where this theory is more important.
-When researching this topic I found the tutorial [7] quite helpful.
+However since optimising w.r.t. a quaternion is clearer as mentioned previously - the remainder of this post will focus on rotation matrices where this theory is more important.
+Note, when researching this topic I found the tutorial [7] quite helpful.

-It turns out that the $$\operatorname{exp}$$ and $$\operatorname{log}$$ operators have a central role in mapping from the tangent space to the manifold and vice versa respectively.
-At first glance these functions may seem unexpected.
-However, [1] develop the theory underlying SO(3) from a familiar starting place in (unit magnitude) complex numbers, which describe a unit circle.
-As is well known, in exponential form, complex multiplication can be viewed as 2D rotation in the complex plane - this is where $$\operatorname{exp}$$ comes into play.
-The extension then to 3D via (unit) Quaternions becomes easier to follow.

 <!--- Tanget plane --->
 The following theory assumes that the tangent plane is evaluated at the identity rotation on the manifold and only *small*, incremental, rotations are of interest.
-Elements of the tanget space known as the, Lie Algebra, have the form of skew-symmetric matrices:
+Elements of the tangent space known as the, Lie Algebra, have the form of skew-symmetric matrices:

 $$
 [\boldsymbol{\omega}]_x =